dongyeon93/dongyeon93.github.io/_news/announcement_8.md

 related_posts: true
 ---

-I will be working as a research associate in University of Cambridge, UK, from March 1, 2024.
+I will be working as a research associate in University of Cambridge, UK, from March.